The64thGamer/cheeseepedia/content/wiki/chuck-e-cheese-summer-show-2023.md

 showtapeFormats = ["Studio C 3x DVD + Floppy","Studio C USB + MicroSD","Studio C 3x DVD + Floppy","Studio C Networking Module Files","Cyberamics Networking Module Files","3-Stage Networking Module Files"]
 +++
 ***Chuck E. Cheese Summer Show 2023* is the generic summer show released on June 5, 2023 featuring a variety of songs released from 2016-2023.
 This show released with 6 songs, with 2 more songs added in a later update.
 This is the first CEC Media Network exclusive showtape.
-Stores without the CEC Media Network will continue to play {{< wiki-link "Chuck E Cheese Evergreen Show 2023" >}} until they install the CEC Media Network system.
+Stores without the CEC Media Network will continue to play {{< wiki-link "Chuck E. Cheese Evergreen Show 2023" >}} until they install the CEC Media Network system.
 |-|Show List=**

 ### Advertising